top of page

 Woodcock Nature Center is now a participating chapter of FrogWatch USA, a large-scale citizen science program that provides individuals, groups and families with opportunities to learn about wetlands in their communities by reporting on the calls of local frogs and toads.
 Learn more and register for volunteer trainings below!

-The FrogWatch USA program is made possible and managed by by the Akron Zoo in Ohio.
+The FrogWatch USA program is made possible and managed by the Akron Zoo in Ohio.

 FrogWatch Logo Image.png